pnkraemer/probdiffeq/docs/quickstart/easy_example.md

 There are several random-variable implementations (read: state-space model factorisations) which model different correlations between variables.
-All factorisations can be used interchangeably; they have different speed, stability, and uncertainty-quantification properties.
+All factorisations can be used interchangeably, but they have different speed, stability, and uncertainty-quantification properties.
 Since the chosen implementation powers almost everything, we choose one (and only one) of them, assign it to a global variable, and call it the "impl(ementation)".

 <!-- #endregion -->